The Beast Shall Die

-The Beast Shall Die (野獣死すべし Yajū Shisu Beshi) is a 1959 Japanese thriller film directed by Eizo Sugawa.
+The Beast Shall Die (野獣死すべし, Yajū Shisu Beshi) is a 1959 Japanese thriller film directed by Eizō Sugawa.

 Plot

 The film begins with police detective Okada drinking with his friends.
 As he is about to leave for home, he is ambushed and shot dead by a man with a gun.
 The killer stuffs the officer's body into the trunk, steals his car, and later abandons it after stealing another vehicle to make his escape.

 At the accounts office of Kanto University, a fourth-year philosophy student suffering from tuberculosis is told that he will be expelled if he fails to pay his remaining dues.
 Next in line to him is Date Kinhiko, a 26-year-old fourth-year student attending Professor Sugimura's lectures on Modern American Literature.
 Date also does part-time translation work for Sugimura, who then publishes it under his own name.
 While Date is with his girlfriend Teiko, a radio broadcast announces the discovery of the dead officer's body in the abandoned car.
 Investigators identify a .22-caliber bullet similar to those used at the National Defence University and find a fingerprint at the scene.
 Teiko suggests that Date pursue foreign education by entering an essay contest organized by the Ridgeway Foundation instead of continuing low-paid translation work for Sugimura.

 Detective Masugi, who is investigating the murder, has a fiancée working at a hostess bar called Lolita.
 Date is also seen drinking there.
 Later, Date impersonates a police officer and arrests a Chinese casino owner named Charlie Chen as he is leaving the casino for unlawful gambling.
 He knocks out the bodyguard, takes Chen into his own car, drives to a secluded area, threatens him to stay silent, then knocks him unconscious and steals his bag of money.
-He returns to his apartment in his rental car and disposes of the fake license plate he had attached to it during the escape, it is revealed that Date is applying for foreign education as suggested by his girlfriend.
+He returns to his apartment in his rental car and disposes of the fake license plate he had attached to it during the escape.
+It is revealed that Date is applying for foreign education as suggested by his girlfriend.
 Charlie Chen hires a hitman named Yasu to recover the stolen money.
 The next morning, Date tells his landlord that he plans to move out after getting married.
 He also returns his rental car used to make his escapes.
 Investigators determine that the fingerprints found on the car in which the body of Okada was found, belonged to the vehicle's owner, not the killer.

 Masugi visits his fiancée at the bar, where cracks in their relationship begin to show.
 An old lady selling flowers interrupts them, but Masugi shoos her away.
 In the same bar, Date draws attention by buying all her flowers, forcing her to drink alcohol, and offering her money to sing and dance.
 When someone intervenes, Date leaves, and Masugi tries to follow him outside.